-The TEST display is only shown in the meter TEST mode.
+The TEST data display is shown in TEST mode in place of the billing period data displays.
 See Device Options and Mode Control in Chapter 5 on how to enter the meter TEST mode.

-TEST 0.10 Wh/Imp 1/1 0 397.254 kWh # 40.631 kvarh 123 TEST mode display: test LED pulse rate in Wh/impulse, test kWh and kvarh energy registers readings with an extended 0.001 kWh resolution.
-Extended press SCROLL + SELECT/ENTER is a shortcut for immediate entering the TEST mode setup menu. -- --
+TEST mode display: test LED pulse rate in secondary Wh/imp, test kWh and kvarh energy registers readings in primary units with an extended 0.001 kWh resolution.

+Extended press SCROLL + SELECT/ENTER is a shortcut for immediate entering the TEST mode setup menu.